LouisBarranqueiro/reapop/docs/api.md

 It is the core of the theme.
 This file contains all CSS class names which will be used by Reapop.
 It's the link between your style and Reapop.

+**Why no inline styles?**

+- Inline styles is useful to fix some css rules quickly, but when there are a lot of css rules, it's preferable to use css files to separate style and view.
+It facilitates the understanding of React component logic.
+- to customize quickly and easily notifications by editing some css :)
+- and for some other points undermentioned

-**Why use this file instead of declare all class names directly in the Reapop module and import only a CSS file?** :
+**Why use this file instead of declare all class names directly in the Reapop module and import only a CSS file?**

 - to limit the coupling between the theme and Reapop module
 - to ease the update to a newer version of Reapop